khaledh/khaledh.github.io/docs/osdev/19-tasks.md

 var
   nextId*: uint64 = 0

-proc bottom*(s: TaskStack): uint64 =
-  result = cast[uint64](s.data) + s.size
 ```

 Each task has a unique `id`, a pointer to its page table, and two stacks: one for user mode and one for kernel mode.
 The `rsp` field is where the user stack pointer is stored when the task is executing in kernel mode (e.g. when executing a system call).
-We also define a `TaskStack` type to encapsulate the stack pointer and size.
-The `bottom` proc is a convenience function to get the bottom of the stack (i.e. the address just beyond the end of the stack).
+We also define a `TaskStack` type to encapsulate the stack address, size, and the bottom of the stack (i.e. the address just beyond the end of the stack).
 The `nextId` variable will be used to assign unique IDs to each task.

 Before we can start creating tasks, we need a way to allocate virtual memory within an address space.
 Let's add a few things to the virtual memory manager to support this.